 Instances such as these convinced the editors of the Sheffield Co-operator that the Movement was right to have involved itself in politics (Sheffield Co-operator, 1923b, January-February; Sheffield Co-operator, 1925).
 Leaving the fate of the movement in the hands of private traders organised through the Associated Chambers of Commerce and the Federation of British Industries, and the ranks of the "anti-co-operators" (Penny, 1922, p.
 5) - would leave co-operators as "the slaves and dupes" of a minority who wished to undo all that the movement had achieved to date to bring about a more "co-operative nation" (Sheffield Co-operator, 1923b, April, p.
 4).
-Just as dangerous were the "professedly neutral people" who wished the co-operator, 1923b, April, p.
+Just as dangerous were the "professedly neutral people" who wished the co-operative movement to "stand aside" from politics (Sheffield Co-operator, 1923b, January-February, p.
 4).